YuhaiLi78/academic-kickstart/content/authors/admin/_index.md

 Welcome to my homepage!
 I am a third-year Ph.D. student co-advised by Dr. [Mathieu Bauchy](http://mathieu.bauchy.com/) and Dr. [Puneet Gupta](https://www.ee.ucla.edu/puneet-gupta/).
 My research interests include data-driven material analysis and applied machine/deep learning in material science.

-A quality-oriented student with the ability to apply machine learning in an industrial setting.
-Skilled in machine learning libraries, like JAX, TensorFlow and PyTorch and software development with Java, Python, and C/C++.
-Have hands-on experience with developing optimization and ML algorithms and running experiments on material systems.
-Have enthusiasm towards learning new skills.
+I am a conscientious student capable of applying machine learning in an industrial setting.
+I have sufficient knowledge and experience of machine learning libraries such as JAX, TensorFlow, and PyTorch, as well as software development in Java, Python, and C/C++.
+I possess practical expertise creating optimization and machine learning methods, such as gradient-based optimization, simulated annealing, Monte Carlo methods, Bayesian models, and reinforcement learning, as well as conducting tests on real systems.
+I am zealous in my pursuit of new abilities.

-I was born in Tianjin, China and then moved to Bay Area, California with my family in 2012.
-After completing my school at De Anza College, I transferred to UCLA majoring in Computer Science.
-I got my B.S.
-Degree in June 2019 and then went directly to my current Ph.D. program.
-Right now, I am living with my perfect wife, Lia, in Glendale, California.
+I was born in Tianjin, China and migrated with my family to the Bay Area, California in 2012.
+After graduating from De Anza College, I moved to UCLA to pursue a degree in Computer Science.
+I earned my B.S. in June 2019 and then enrolled in my current Ph.D. program.
+I am currently residing in Glendale, California, with my perfect wife, Lia.

 Besides doing research and coding, I also love sports, traveling and food.